TheHumanoidTyphoon/football-match-data-scraper-and-analysis/README.md

 ```

 ## Installation
-- Install Python 3.6 or higher from the official website: https://www.python.org/downloads/
+- Install Python 3.6 or higher from the [official website](https://www.python.org/downloads/).

 - Install the required Python modules using pip:
 ``` python
 pip install pandas mysql-connector-python selenium beautifulsoup4 rich
 ```
-- Download the Chrome browser from the official website: https://www.google.com/chrome/
+- Download the Chrome browser from the [official website](https://www.google.com/chrome/).

-- Download the ChromeDriver from the official website: https://chromedriver.chromium.org/downloads
+- Download the ChromeDriver from the [official website](https://chromedriver.chromium.org/downloads).

 ## Usage
 - Open the script in your Python editor of choice.